DarkRewar/BaseTool/README.md

 ### Setup Wizard

-By default, BaseTool include every modules in the project.
+By default, BaseTool include every module in the project.
 Each module is an Assembly which can be enabled or disabled using the setup wizard.

 To open the setup wizard, go to the topbar and open `Window > BaseTool > Setup`.

 `Core` is the main module which is mandatory to let BaseTool work.
 Other modules are all optional.
-If you only want essential features, untick every modules.
+If you only want essential features, untick every module.

 ![setup_wizard](./Documentation~/Wizard/setup_wizard.png)